-4.02 The most convenient way to test the continuity of a channel is by applying 1004 Hz tone, from the office milliwatt supply, at one end of the channel or channel segment to be tested and monitoring it at an extreme test access point with an earphone, headset, and speaker, or equivalent.
+4.02 The most convenient way to test the continuity of a channel is by applying 1004-Hz tone at one end of the channel or channel segment to be tested and monitoring it at an extreme test access point with an earphone, headset, and speaker, or equivalent.
 The test tone may be supplied from a tone generator, oscillator, or transmit portion of a TMS.

 Switched channels may get a test tone from a dial-up milliwatt number or the office milliwatt tone generator supply.

 Note: The continuity test is used to check for an uninterrupted connection between two points.
 It does not give any indication as to whether equipment has been installed or adjusted properly.

 These procedures do not include instructions for setting up and operating test equipment such as the tone generator, etc. Neither do they include recommended test cords.
-This information can be found in the sections covering procedures for performing these tests at a testboard or test center.
+This information can be found in the sections covering procedures for performing these tests at a testboard and test center.

-- Examine the circuit record to determine the following: - (a) The type of signaling used - (b) The test access points to be used - (c) The required supervisory signal to establish and hold the transmission path for testing (simulated off-hook condition), if applicable - (d) The transmission levels and impedance at the test access points - (e) Any unique requirements for the particular channel. - 2 Access the channel to be tested, and establish the proper signaling conditions, if applicable. - 3 At the first transmit test access point in the office, apply 1004-Hz tone at the correct level with reference to the TLP shown on the circuit record.
-(See Test Levels in Part 1B.) - 4 If the distant end has performed continuity tests at that end, have the test person at the distant end monitor the channel at the testboard access point (or equivalent).
-If the distant end has not performed continuity tests, have the test person monitor at the test access point farthest away from where the tone enters the location.
+- 1 Examine the circuit record to determine the following: - (a) The type of signaling used - (b) The test access points to be used - (c) The required supervisory signal to establish and hold the transmission path for testing (ie, simulated off-hook condition), if applicable - (d) The transmission levels and impedance at the test access points - (e) Any unique requirements for the particular channel. - 2 Access the channel to be tested, and establish the proper signaling conditions, if applicable. - At the NI or equivalent test access point, apply 1004-Hz tone at the correct level with reference to the TLP shown on the circuit record.
+(See Test Levels in Part 1B.) - If the far end has performed continuity tests at that end, have the test person at the far end monitor the channel at the testboard access point, NI, or equivalent.
+If the far end has not performed continuity tests, have the test person monitor at the test access point farthest away from where the tone enters the location.